myscriptbox-org/ssh-man/README.md

 will also create mybackup.zip
 The backup zip contains all user-level configuration database files used by **ssh**.

+### db -delete
+This command deletes the entire ssh user-level configuration database.

+### db -unstash
+This command puts back the copy of the ssh user-level configuration database made earlier with '**ssh-man** db -stash'.
+Use it if you want to undo the changes made since the last time you stashed the database.

 ### db -restore [arg]
 This command restores the ssh user-level configuration database from the zip file supplied as an argument.
 Example:
     **ssh-man** db -restore mybackup.zip